-Life's policy is that its employees and volunteers have a duty in the public interest not to withhold from the police any information concerning criminal activity of a serious nature.
+Employees and volunteers have a duty in the public interest not to withhold from the police any information concerning criminal activity of a serious nature.
 This should preferably be done with the knowledge of the person concerned and whenever possible with their cooperation but there may be circumstances where the risk to others is too great for this to be advisable or possible.